AbdelrhmanAli123/Advanced-DevOps-Project/README.md

 ### 8. CD pipeline
 - now we should create the CD pipeline
 - CD pipeline will clone the repo
-- update the HELM chart values.yaml with the image name that we get as parameter from the CI pipeline
+- update the HELM chart values.yaml with the image name that we get as a parameter from the CI pipeline
 - push the changes to the same repo again
 - - Jenkins file existed under `jenkins_files` directory
   ![CD-PIPE](https://github.com/AbdelrhmanAli123/advanced-devops-task/assets/133269614/a0d252ab-c30c-43b1-9d7a-2d26e7a61887)